DARoSLab/cear/_pages/Downloads.md

 Note: All ground-truth poses have been temporally synchronized with the event camera's clock source.
 The poses are represented in either the MoCap or LiDAR reference frame.

+We also provide utils tools to convert from our data to ROS bag format: [here](https://github.com/DARoSLab/eagle_dataset_utils)

 ---
 ### Indoor sequence example
 Indoor sequences were collected in 13 diverse environments under a range of lighting conditions: well-lit, dark, HDR, and blinking. \*_trot means a trot-only gait and *_comb means a combination of trotting, bounding, and pronking gaits.